 Analysis of simulation results of maximum-allocation withdrawal conditions indicate water levels decrease substantially from simulated no-withdrawal water levels in the Rio Grande water-bearing zone (fig. 25).
-Regional water levels in the Rio Grande water-bearing zone range from an elevation of -30 feet in Harvey Cedars borough to -60 feet in Little Egg Harbor Township and Beach Haven borough during stress period 80 of simulated maximum-allocation withdrawal conditions.
-The simulated cone of depression centered at Holgate, deepens during stress period 73 with a regional water level elevation of -80 feet in Little Egg Harbor Township and Beach Haven borough.
-Regional drawdown of the no-withdrawal potentiometric surface in the Rio Grande water-bearing zone range from 0–20 feet near the northern extent of the aquifer to 100–120 feet in the southern coastal communities from maximum-allocation withdrawal conditions during stress period 73 (fig. 32A).
-Larger drawdown is simulated at public-supply well 29–1621 in Holgate (fig. 32A, table 13).
+Regional water levels in the Rio Grande water-bearing zone range from an altitude of -30 feet in Harvey Cedars Borough to -60 feet in Little Egg Harbor Township and Beach Haven Borough during stress period 80 of simulated maximum-allocation withdrawal conditions.
+The simulated cone of depression centered at Holgate deepens during stress period 73 with a regional water level altitude of -80 feet in Little Egg Harbor Township and Beach Haven Borough.
+Regional drawdowns of the no-withdrawal potentiometric surface in the Rio Grande water-bearing zone range from 0 to 20 feet near the northern extent of the aquifer to 100 to 120 feet in the southern coastal communities from maximum-allocation withdrawal conditions during stress period 73 (fig. 32A).
+Simulate drawdown at public-supply well 29–1621 in Holgate is larger than the regional drawdown (fig. 32A; table 13).

-Maps showing simulated drawdown of the A, Rio Grande water-bearing zone potentiometric surface; B, Atlantic City 800-foot sand, upper sand unit, potentiometric surface; C, Atlantic City 800-foot sand, lower sand unit, potentiometric surface; and D, Piney Point aquifer potentiometric surface as a result of maximum-allocation withdrawals, stress period 73 (August 2002), Ocean County study area, New Jersey.
+Maps showing simulated drawdown of: A, the Rio Grande water-bearing zone potentiometric surface; B, the Atlantic City 800-foot sand, upper sand unit, potentiometric surface; C, the Atlantic City 800-foot sand, lower sand unit, potentiometric surface; and D, the Piney Point aquifer potentiometric surface as a result of maximum-allocation withdrawals, stress period 73 (August 2002), Ocean County study area, New Jersey.

-Regional water levels in the Atlantic City 800-ft sand, upper sand unit, simulated for maximum-allocation withdrawal conditions, range from an elevation of -20 feet at the southern end of Island Beach State Park in Ocean Township, to -80 feet at Surf City borough and extend through the southern end of Long Beach Island and Little Egg Harbor Township during stress period 80 (fig. 27).
-During stress period 73 the cone of depression expands further inland and deepens to -100 feet at Surf City borough south to Beach Haven Township (fig. 27).
-Drawdown of no-withdrawal groundwater levels in the Atlantic City 800-foot sand aquifer, upper and lower sand units, resulting from maximum-allocation withdrawals indicate a large area of water-level declines.
-Simulation of maximum-allocation withdrawals indicates regional drawdowns from simulated no-withdrawal water levels in the Atlantic City 800-foot sand during stress period 73 of 100–120 feet centered along Long Beach Island, and as much as 120–140 feet in the center of the cone of depression (figs. 32B and C).
+Regional water levels in the Atlantic City 800-ft sand, upper sand unit, simulated for maximum-allocation withdrawal conditions, range from an altitude of -20 feet at the southern end of Island Beach State Park in Ocean Township, to -80 feet at Surf City Borough and extend through the southern end of Long Beach Island and Little Egg Harbor Township during stress period 80 (fig. 27).
+During stress period 73 the cone of depression expands further inland and deepens to -100 feet at Surf City Borough south to Beach Haven Township (fig. 27).
+Drawdown from no-withdrawal groundwater levels in the Atlantic City 800-foot sand aquifer, upper and lower sand units, resulting from maximum-allocation withdrawals indicate a large area of water-level declines.
+Simulation of maximum-allocation withdrawals during stress period 73 indicates regional drawdowns from simulated no-withdrawal water levels in the Atlantic City 800-foot sand of 100 to 120 feet centered along Long Beach Island, and as much as 120 to 140 feet in the center of the cone of depression (figs. 32B and C).